-ATM Sales Agreement
+ATM Sales Agreements

 In January 2019, the Company entered into a common stock sales agreement (the "Sales Agreement") under which the Company may sell up to an aggregate of \$10.0 million in gross proceeds through the sale of shares of common stock from time to time in "at-the-market" equity offerings (as defined in Rule 415 promulgated under the Securities Act of 1933, as amended).
 The Company agreed to pay a commission of 3% of the gross proceeds of any common stock sold under the Sales Agreement.
-During the three months ended March 31, 2019, the Company issued and sold 665,974 shares of common stock under the Sales Agreement resulting in net proceeds to the Company of approximately \$860.
-All such shares were sold during February and March 2019.
+During the three months ended September 30, 2019, the Company issued and sold 143,482 shares of common stock under the Sales Agreement resulting in net proceeds to the Company of approximately \$0.2 million.
+During the nine months ended September 30, 2019, the Company issued and sold 1,801,528 shares of common stock under the Sales Agreement resulting in net proceeds to the Company of approximately \$2.5 million.
+The Company terminated the Sales Agreement on July 31, 2019.